jarvijaakko/jarvijaakko/README.md

 ## Repositories
 A few years ago, I worked with Nordic countries' educational and economic data on NUTS 3 (i.e. county) level to run a few regressions for my master's thesis.
 This made me interested about the possibilities for geospatial analysis using geojson data on R. As is often the case, I got carried away and developed a script to plot these data also on country, city and zip-code level.
 The product of this is visible in the [Karttaplotit](https://github.com/jarvijaakko/Karttaplotit) repository.

 Lately, I've grown an interest towards financial markets and the immense amount of publicly available data there is.
-This has made me to study the process of making interactive and nice-looking dashboards using Python.
+This has made me to study the process of building interactive and nice-looking dashboards using Python.
 I've included this project in the repository [Portfolio_analysis](https://github.com/jarvijaakko/Portfolio_analysis) (in progress).

 My future self-improvement goals include bringing back to my mind the key concepts of the mostly used python libraries as well as learning the basics of GUI and mobile app development.